Enabling GraphQL

 Once enabled, you have nothing to do: your schema describing your API is automatically built and your GraphQL endpoint is ready to go!

-To enable GraphQL and its IDE (GraphiQL and GraphQL Playground) in your API, simply require the graphql-php package using Composer and clear the cache one more time:
+To enable GraphQL and its IDE (GraphiQL and GraphQL Playground) in your API, simply require the api-platform/graphql package using Composer:

 You can now use GraphQL at the endpoint: https://localhost:8443/graphql.

-Note: If you used Symfony Flex to install API Platform, URLs will be prefixed with /api by default.
+If you used the Symfony Variant thanks to Symfony Flex or the Laravel variant, URLs will be prefixed with /api by default.
 For example, the GraphQL endpoint will be: https://localhost:8443/api/graphql.

 Sometimes you may want to have the GraphQL endpoint at a different location.
 This can be done by manually configuring the GraphQL controller.